No-Cost Assistance Programs

 Sustainable CT is excited to provide a variety of no-cost assistance programs to communities working on Sustainable CT actions.
 We’ve tried to keep the requirements to access these opportunities low, but be sure to review what is needed before you apply.
 If you have any questions about the programs or eligibility, contact email@example.com.

 Develop and carry out a Solar for All campaign in your community.
-Municipalities will qualify for points under actions 6.8 Implement a Community Energy Campaign (10 points) and 9.1 Optimize for Equity (10 points).
-Letters of interest will be accepted on a first-come, first-serve basis until February 28th, 2020.
+Municipalities will qualify for points under actions Implement a Community Energy Campaign (10 points).
 More information on this resource is available.

 - The Connecticut Green Bank

-Host a Community Resilience Building Workshop in your community to complete action 4.4 Assess Climate Vulnerability (20 points).
-Municipalities may also submit your workshop report for action 10.1 Implement Your Own Sustainability Action for an additional 10 points.
-Letters of interest are due March 6, 2020.
+Host a Community Resilience Building Workshop in your community to complete action Assess Climate Vulnerability (20 points).
+Municipalities may also submit your workshop report for action Implement Your Own Sustainability Action for an additional 10 points.
+Letters of interest will be accepted on a rolling basis.
+Workshops will take place before April 30, 2021.
 More information on this resource is available.

 - The Nature Conservancy